Is This The Best Bug Out Shelter?

 - Location-appropriate energy source: While solar panels are becoming a more affordable and reliable option every day, they’re not the only technology to consider.
 If your bug out cabin will be in an area of high biomass, wood gasification is a really smart technology.
 By superheating wood, a combustible gas is produced that can be used in cooking, heating, and electrical generators.
 Propane is another inexpensive and versatile fuel that can be used to power your container shelter.
 Think about it, people have been using propane to power RV appliances for years (and more recently tiny homes).
 Micro-hydro is a little bit more complicated to set up, but If you’ll be next to a source of consistently flowing water, micro-hydro is an option.
 The point is, take a good look at your context, and figure out which alternative energy option(s) makes the most sense.

 - Low-wattage appliances and fixtures: As was already mentioned, the most electrically-demanding applications are those that deal with heating and cooling.
 And this is true of appliances.
 The biggies are the fridge, and your cooking source.
 If you can figure out a good energy plan for those two, you have won.
-Maybe you don’t need a fridge, or can figure something else out for cooling food.
-Cooking with propane is a smart and easy option.
+Cooking with propane is a smart and easy option, and you can actually get a propane fridge as well.
 In the colder months, maybe you cook with a wood stove.

 - Heating with a wood stove: In the colder months, this is a no-brainer.
 You will not find a more affordable way to heat your bug out shelter.
 Wood is frequently free, or very low cost.
 Likewise wood stoves are really inexpensive (look for deals in your local classifieds).
 A wood stove can double has a cooking source, and if you get the right stove, can heat water for showers and baths as well.
 One of the least-celebrated but most-important aspects of heating your home with a wood stove is the fact that it has very few fail points.
 It’s low tech!